 How to avoid common running injuries

-Don't let injury derail your running.
-You can reduce your risk by following our top tips on staying healthy and injury-free, whatever your running goal.
+Don’t let an injury derail your Vitality London 10,000 progress – or cause you discomfort!
+You can reduce your risk by following our top tips on staying happy and healthy, whatever your goal.

 Take it one step at a time

 Many experts agree that training errors are the main cause of self-inflicted running injuries.
 You need time to adapt to any changes in your training regime and any increase in mileage.
 Sports podiatrist Stephen Pribut suggests that you avoid the ‘terrible toos’ – doing too much, too soon, too fast.